 1) Pick the Right Delivery Option

 Most people send their fundraising letters electronically, but there may be people on your list for whom a real letter is more appropriate.
 If you’re sending your letter by mail, enclose a self-addressed stamped envelope for people to send you a check.
-If you’re sending an email, use the email features in your Convio Participant Center.
+If you’re sending an email, use the email features in your Fundraising Portal.
 Include links to your personal page so donors can get there easily.
-Don’t use the long link that you get when you go to your website.
-You should have a personal direct shortcut link, which you can edit if needed.

 2) Be Personal